-Electrohydrodynamics (EHD), also known as electro-fluid-dynamics (EFD) or electrokinetics, is the study of the dynamics of electrically conducting fluid.
+Electrohydrodynamic (EHD), also known as electro-fluid-dynamics (EFD) or electrokinetics, is the study of the dynamics of electrically conducting fluid.
 It studies the motions of ionized particles or molecules and their interactions with electric fields and the surrounding fluid.
-The term may be synonymous with the rather elaborate electrostrictive hydrodynamics.
+The term may be synonymous with the rather elaborate electro strictive hydrodynamics.
 EHD covers the following types of particle and fluid transport mechanisms: Electrophoresis, electrokinesis, dielectrophoresis, electro-osmosis, and electrorotation.
 The phenomena are related to the direct conversion of electrical energy into kinetic energy and vice versa.
 In the first instance, shaped electrostatic fields create hydrostatic pressure (or motion) in dielectric media.
 When such media are fluids, a flow is produced.
-If the dielectric is a vacuum or a solid, no flow is created.
+No flow is created if the dielectric is a vacuum or a solid.
 Such flow can be directed against the electrodes, generally to move the electrodes.
 In such a case, the moving structure acts as an electric motor.
-Practical fields of interest of EHD are the common air ionizer, Electrohydrodynamic thrusters, and EHD cooling systems.
+Practical fields of interest in EHD are the common air ionizer, Electrohydrodynamic thrusters, and EHD cooling systems.
 In the second instance, the converse takes place.
 A powered flow of medium within a shaped electrostatic field adds energy to the system, which electrodes pick up as a potential difference.
 In such a case, the structure acts as an electrical generator.

 - CFD simulation of Magnetic Field Effect on Nanofluid Heat Transfer

 - CFD simulation of MHD Effect on Fluid Flow

 - CFD simulation of Magnetic Force Effect on an Airfoil